GeoffreyPS/HouTax/README.md

 # HouTax
 OTP and ETL demo with a command line interface using Elixir.
 Original open dataset from [City of Houston's Tax Rolls by Year](http://data.ohouston.org/dataset/city-of-houston-property-tax-rolls-by-year).

+## But What Does It _Do_?
+This application reads property/building tax data from the City of Houston's Tax Rolls by Year as csvs.
+For each building and each year that record of that property exists, the application will calculate how much the building's value increased or decreased.
+This data is then serialized as JSON and written to disk in a single export file.

 ## To Build
 1. [Install Erlang and Elixir](http://elixir-lang.org/install.html)